Neuroborus/DiceMultisig/README.md

   2)His action must be confirmed by all players

   3)After that player (or not) can approve his action(roll).
-After approve he becomes a player if he was not.
+After approvement he becomes a player if he was not.

-  4)If player wants to reroll his score, he needs to get confirm from all players too
+  4)If player wants to reroll his score, he needs to get confirmations from all players too

 ### Example